 Hyper-acidity, indigestion, flatulence, peptic ulcer, skin problems such as pigmentation, eczema, dandruff and chronic inflammation of the intestine are among the side effects of eating food cooked in aluminum.

 The heating process causes the aluminum to leach into food.
 When aluminum foil is heated to high temperatures, it may become harmful.
 According to research published in the International Journal of Electrochemical Science, leaching from aluminum foil can result in unacceptably high levels of aluminum contamination in food, which can negatively affect your health.

 Both aluminum and stainless steel cookware are relatively safe for cooking.
 However, if you are specifically looking for cookware that is 100% non-toxic, stainless steel would be a better choice.

 In general, aluminum cookware is a good choice for an affordable, lightweight option that heats up quickly.
-Meanwhile, stainless steel cookware is the place to go if you’re looking for a durable, nonstick option that cooks well at high temperatures.
-Personal preference and what type of food you cook the most are the essential things that decide the best option.
+Meanwhile, stainless steel cookware is the place to go if you’re looking for a durable, non-stick option that cooks well at high temperatures.
+Personal preference and what type of food you cook the most are the important things that decide the best option.

 Founded by a group of passionate foodies and cocktail enthusiasts, We believe that the act of cooking a delicious meal and concocting the perfect drink isn’t just about satisfying hunger and thirst; it’s a form of self-expression and an avenue for nurturing your well-being from the inside out.